 Most MAIR students fulfill 3 of their 6 required elective credits by taking one on-campus Immersion and two one-credit online skills institutes.

 How do I register for these courses?
 Information about skills institute topics and dates is released with the list of standard 15-week courses in the registration email each semester.
-Students can sign up for online skills institutes through the myau.american.edu portal themselves.
-Registration for the on-campus Immersion must be done via a separate Google form and submitted by an advanced deadline.
-The link to this Google form will be distributed in tandem with full 15-week semester registration information.
-Students who would like to register for the on-campus Immersion will be required to complete and submit a response to the Google forms in the semester prior to their participation.
+Students can sign up for bothonline skills institutes and on-campus Immersion skills institutes through the myau.american.edu portal themselves.
+Those who register for the Immersion will be asked to complete a separate Google survey to provide information such as parking needs and dietary restrictions.
+An advanced deadline is set for the Immersion each year (e.g. August 11, 2017 for the Fall 2017 Immersion), after which late adds and withdrawals may carry academic and financial implications.

 Does the program cost extra?
 Yes, fees vary for students in the MIS and MAIR programs.
 Students seeking to utilize financial aid or veterans benefits to cover the cost of summer tuition are encouraged to contact Katherine Buster (firstname.lastname@example.org) in Financial Aid or Val Verra (email@example.com) in our Veterans Affairs office to learn more about program fee implications.

 When is my next opportunity to register?
 The Immersion program is offered every summer and fall semester.
-The next opportunity for students to participate in the on-campus Immersion will be this summer, from April 28-30, 2017.
 Students attending the summer Immersion are eligible to participate in the Immersion Career Panel Program.
 This career event is designed to facilitate career exploration and networking specifically for MAIR and MIS students.
 Following the panel, students will have the opportunity to connect with professionals from the other panels/industry areas.
 Career Panel information and registration instructions will be sent with the summer Immersion emails.

 Executive Leadership (MIS): Executive Leadership is a required 3 credit course for Master of International Service (MIS) degree candidates.
 In an interactive class, students will discuss decision-making, ethical leadership, strategic communication, teamwork, emotional intelligence, leading multi-cultural workforces, and change and crisis management.
 They will have an opportunity to gain insight on their leadership strengths, challenges that may be impeding their effectiveness, and ways of creating leadership impact.